 A local store claimed that client had stolen merchandise from them.
-Client was charged with Theft, a Misdemeanor of the First Degree by the police after being detained at the store.
+Client was charged by the police with Theft, a misdemeanor of the First Degree after being detained at the store.
 We served a Notice to Preserve Audio and Video Recordings on the prosecution.
 After many delays, the store failed to produce the video from the incident.
 As a result, the charge was dismissed by the prosecution.

 Client’s child was injured in an accident at home.
 Children Services investigated the incident and claimed that the injuries were the result of a deliberate act.
 Client was indicted on two felonies, Felonious Assault and Endangering Children.
 After a three-day jury trial, including cross-examination of Children Services witnesses, the jury found client Not Guilty on both counts.

 Client was indicted on a felony charge of Drug Trafficking.
-Police reports had been provided that obviously identified the substance as a different substance than the one listed in the indictment.
-The case proceeded to a jury trial and once the jury was seated and the first witness called to testify, Attorney Weisenburger moved to dismiss the charge due to the discrepancy.
+Police reports were provided that obviously identified the substance as a different substance than the one listed in the indictment.
+The case proceeded to a jury trial, and once the jury was seated and the first witness called to testify, Attorney Weisenburger moved to dismiss the charge due to the discrepancy.
 The judge asked the witness if he knew the difference between the substance found and the substance that client was charged with, and the witness indicated that he did.
 The judge ruled that the indictment was therefore defective.
-The prosecution then orally moved to amend the charge, but the judge denied their motion since jeopardy had already attached at that point.
+The prosecution then orally moved to amend the charge.
+Still, the judge denied their motion since jeopardy had already attached at that point.
 The prosecution had no choice but to dismiss the case, and the jury was discharged.

-Client was pulled over for a traffic infraction and the police asked for permission to search the vehicle, which was not titled to client.
+Client was pulled over for a traffic infraction, and the police asked for permission to search the vehicle, which was not titled to client.
 Unfortunately, client consented to the search.
 During the search, the police allegedly found marijuana hidden in the vehicle.
-The police claimed that client was in constructive possession of the marijuana since he was driving the vehicle, and charged him with Misdemeanor Possession.
-The case proceeded to a bench trial, but we were able to effectively block the officers from testifying what the substance was, due to a technical violation of the discovery rules, and client was then found Not Guilty.
+The police claimed that client was in constructive possession of the marijuana since he was driving the vehicle and charged him with Misdemeanor Possession.
+The case proceeded to a bench trial, but we were able to effectively block the officers from testifying what the substance was due to a technical violation of the discovery rules.
+Client was then found Not Guilty.
 NOTE: Our firm advises clients that they should NEVER consent to a search.
 This case serves as a prime example of what can happen when someone consents to such a search.